 Immigration, Refugees and Citizenship Canada (IRCC) aims to process Global Talent Stream work permit applications in only two weeks, making the program the fastest immigration pathway for workers seeking a new life in Canada.

-Consequently, it’s easy to see why more than 1,100 Canadian employers have used the Global Talent Stream between June 2017 and June 2019.
+Consequently, it’s easy to see why more than 1,100 Canadian employers used the Global Talent Stream in its first two years.
 These employers have committed to creating more than 48,000 jobs and more than 12,500 paid co-op positions, while dedicating over $113 million in skills development and training.

 What is the Global Talent Stream?